Crate wasmtime_wasi

 This crate contains implementations of the following interfaces:

-All traits are implemented in terms of a WasiView trait which provides basic access to WasiCtx, configuration for WASI, and ResourceTable, the state for all host-defined component model resources.
+All traits are implemented in terms of a WasiView trait which provides access to WasiCtx, which defines the configuration for WASI.
+The WasiView trait imples IoView, which provides access to a common ResourceTable, which owns all host-defined component model resources.

 §Generated Bindings